Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/install_docker_for_mac.md

 This process should may take 15 - 60+ mins depending on the speed of your Internet connection.

-* Open a terminal and enter the following commands, one at a time:
+* Open a terminal and enter the following command:

-* `docker pull islandoracollabgroup/isle-apache:latest`
-* `docker pull islandoracollabgroup/isle-fedora:latest`
-* `docker pull islandoracollabgroup/isle-mysql:latest`
-* `docker pull islandoracollabgroup/isle-proxy:latest`
-* `docker pull islandoracollabgroup/isle-solr:latest`
+* `docker-compose pull`

 ### Next steps